“Five more minutes, please.” He says.

 “Very funny, ha-ha-ha,” she fakes a laugh.
 “No way.”

 Outside the apartment court, he hugs her before she enters the Uber cab.
 Then waves back at her as the cab drives off.
 He takes a few minutes longer in the warm sunlight before walking away, thinking; I wish Stacy stayed longer today.

-He heads towards Crave Kitchen, his favorite restaurant for a drink and lunch.
+He heads towards Crave Kitchen, his favourite restaurant for a drink and lunch.
 As he enters, he scans briefly at the counter to see who’s serving him today.
 Then walks towards it.

 “What will you have today?”

 “Uhm, what’s on the chef’s special list?”
-He turns towards the board and makes up his mind before the lady can respond.
+He turns towards the board and makes up his mind before the lady responds.
 “I’ll have that one, number 5.”